agentrickard/domain/domain_theme/README.txt

 You may also choose to remove domain-specific theme selections.
 Note that the batch editing form only allows you to change the active theme for a domain.
 You cannot use the batch edit screen to modify theme settings per-domain.

+Using the batch screen sets the active theme for all domains to the selected value(s).

 This feature is useful if you wish to roll back custom changes.